 In "Decolonising the Curriculum- recent comments prove the importance of students leading the process" Cara Chittenden, SU President Exeter, explains how the recent disheartening comments of Michelle Donelan on Decolonising the Curriculum show that it's important for students to be leading the process, and provides some tangible actions you can take to do this right now.
-One of them is filling out the survey below!

 "The University of Exeter suffers many side effects of a colonised curriculum.
 Like many UK universities we struggle with a BME attainment gap.
 We’re not hitting our targets on state school, BAME and international student intake.
 We have a bad reputation for elitism and racism scandals.
 Since entering my role as President Exeter I’ve been impressed by the amount of behind-the-scenes work going on to tackle these problems and change the culture of the university, from the Exeter Decolonising Network, to the Success for All strategy being implemented by senior staff, to the work going on within individual departments.
 However, I haven’t seen a collective effort to decolonise the curriculum across the Cornwall campuses, that draws in student feedback reflecting the lived experience of studying here.
 Therefore, I wanted to use my privileged position to help push this collective movement, simply starting with a survey of our students.
 This is intended to serve as an initial touchpoint with Exeter students studying in Cornwall to know what you think about your curriculum and what needs to be done to change it.
 It’s open to all students to respond to, regardless of ethnicity.
 Taking the results from this survey I intend to work with the University and individual departments to push for tangible action plans when it comes to decolonising the curriculum, which should include focus groups to gather more in-depth feedback from BAME students, specifically. "